 How Your Daily Routine Could Land You a Patent

 Wake up, shower, shave, brush your teeth, get dressed, walk the dog.
-Most people do a lot of the same things every day and probably don’t feel very inspired while they do them.
-But hidden within your daily routine could be an idea you can turn into a new patent.
+Most people do a lot of the same things every day and don’t feel very inspired while they do them but hidden within your daily routine could be an idea you can turn into a new patent.

-When our everyday tasks become rote we stop thinking actively about what we are doing and can become numb to minor inconveniences and inefficiencies.
-Sometimes the way to discover a great idea is to practice a little mindfulness.
-Here is a technique our design team uses to uncover new ideas that can become patents.
-We start by recounting what we did over the past day, hour by hour.
-Some of us keep a small notebook or use our phones to snap pictures of what we’re doing to help jog our memory, but often we just take a few minutes to reflect on the day’s tasks and experiences.
-We might come up with a list like this:
+When our everyday tasks become rote, we stop actively thinking about what we are doing and can become numb to minor inconveniences and inefficiencies.
+Sometimes, the way to discover a great idea is to practice a little mindfulness.
+Here’s a technique our design team uses to uncover new ideas that can become patents.
+We start keeping track of everything we do hour by hour.
+Some of us keep a small notebook or use our phones to snap pictures of what we’re doing to help jog our memory but often we just take a few minutes to reflect on the day’s tasks and experiences and make a list.
+We might end up with things like this:

-2. 6:00 am to 7:00 am – dog jumped on the bed wanting breakfast, got up, checked phone for messages/alerts/headlines, fed the dog, went for a run (3 miles, usual route).
+- 6:00 am to 7:00 am – dog jumped on the bed wanting breakfast, got up, checked phone for texts/email/headlines, fed the dog, went for a run (3 miles, usual route).

-3. 7:00 am to 8:00 am – started the coffee, took a shower (ran out of soap), got dressed (no clean black socks), toasted a bagel, scanned email on phone.
+- 7:00 am to 8:00 am – started the coffee, took a shower (ran out of shampoo), got dressed (no clean black socks), toasted a bagel, scanned news on phone.

-4. 8:00 am to 9:00 am – checked traffic, drove to office downtown, spent 5 minutes looking for parking, forgot to bring cash for parking meter, met with Jorge for 30 minutes.
+- 8:00 am to 9:00 am – checked traffic, drove to office downtown, spent 5 minutes looking for parking (forgot to bring quarters for parking meter), checked email.

-The idea is to capture routines and little problems throughout the day.
-Little problems can often be the spark for a patent idea because what else is a patent but a solution to a problem.
+The idea is to capture routines and little problems throughout the day (like no clean socks.)
+Little problems can often be the spark for a patent idea.
+What else is a patent but a solution to a problem?

-The inspiration to one of our current patents, our self-shredding label, came about by becoming more aware of a daily routine that was becoming a hassle.
+The inspiration for one of our current patents, our self-shredding label, came from thinking about one of these annoying daily problems.
 I’m a privacy fanatic and I try to protect myself from identity theft by shredding mail with my name and address before putting it in the recycling bin.
 I realized that I was wasting time each day taking mail and package labels to the shredder in my office and standing there feeding them in a few pieces at a time.
-I didn’t want a shredder in my front hall, or a bigger shredder in my office, I wanted an easier way to destroy a mailing label with less effort.
+I didn’t want a shredder in my front hall or a bigger shredder in my office, I just wanted an easier way to destroy a mailing label that had my name and address on it.
 That minor, everyday inconvenience turned into an innovative new product design and U.S. Patent # 9779641.
+Over time, that simple idea for a self-shredding label has become a much bigger idea with applications for pharmacy labels, evidence protection labels, and novelty cards and stickers.

-Give your daily routine a little hour by hour scrutiny and you may come up with a solution for stolen covers or no clean socks - you might find you can change someone’s life for the better and get yourself a new patent to boot!
+Give your daily routine a little hour-by-hour scrutiny and you may come up with a solution that can change someone’s life for the better and get yourself a new patent to boot!